-- Contractual arrangements with project developer, project participant and/or land owner (if applicable, e.g. if the project developer is not the field manager) - Copies of letter of notification sent to land owner, including the date letter was sent - GIS shape file or \.kml file - North-western latitude/longitude coordinates of field (to four decimal places) - Serial number of field (according to the guidance in Section 7.1.1) - Copies of air, water, and land use permits relevant to project activities; Notices of Violations (NOVs) relevant to project activities; and any administrative or legal consent orders relevant to project - Executed Attestation of Title, Attestation of Regulatory Compliance, and Attestation of Voluntary Implementation forms - Lab results of the Corn Stalk Nitrate Test - Fertilizer purchase records - Records demonstrating any material change (or lack thereof) in equipment type or usage (e.g. purchase or lease records for equipment, field-level fossil fuel use records, manufacturer's HP specifications, hours spent on N application) - Data inputs for the calculation of the project emission reductions - Field management data (as specified in Section 6.3.2) - Project activity data (as specified in Section 6.3.3), including: - Farm management records pertaining to nitrogen management and crop yields - Records relevant to the equipment used for N-application and/or N-monitoring (e.g. nutrient applicator, nutrient sprayer, chlorophyll meter, variable rate technologies) - Results of CO2e annual reduction calculations - Initial and annual verification records and results.
+- Contractual arrangements with project developer, project participant and/or land owner (if applicable, e.g. if the project developer is not the field manager) - Copies of letter of notification sent to land owner, including the date letter was sent - GIS shape file or .kml file - North-western latitude/longitude coordinates of field (to four decimal places) - Serial number of field (according to the guidance in Section 7.1.1) - Copies of air, water, and land use permits relevant to project activities; Notices of Violations (NOVs) relevant to project activities; and any administrative or legal consent orders relevant to project - Copies of any USDA NRCS determinations and/or documentation of NRCS approval of conservation systems, if field includes wetlands or HEL land, respectively - Executed Attestation of Title, Attestation of Regulatory Compliance, and Attestation of Voluntary Implementation forms - Lab results of the Corn Stalk Nitrate Test - Fertilizer purchase records - Records demonstrating any material change (or lack thereof) in equipment type or usage (e.g. purchase or lease records for equipment, field-level fossil fuel use records, manufacturer's HP specifications, hours spent on N application)88 - Data inputs for the calculation of the project emission reductions - Field management data (as specified in Section 6.3.2) - Project activity data (as specified in Section 6.3.3), including: - Farm management records pertaining to nitrogen management and crop yields89 - Records relevant to the equipment used for N-application and/or N-monitoring (e.g. nutrient applicator, nutrient sprayer, chlorophyll meter, variable rate technologies) - Results of CO2e annual reduction calculations - Initial and annual verification records and results